lr001dev/Food-And-Fortune-WebApp/README.md

 In case #2, prompting the user that there was a miss or making an additional API call under the radar to find a backup selection.

 In case #3, Restructure #wheelReset event listener to be setup within the class SearchCity within the createWheelFoodCategories method by using bind/unbind jquery methods to enable or disable click at appropriate time.

+In case #4, revisit the event.Default() on the form and troubleshoot the event bubbling.

 # Workflow on Trello:
 https://trello.com/invite/b/sK7Au91i/e4be659f95847372cd717149e8fc3e6b/sei-food-fortune